sailormarc/survey-transcript-processing/README.md

 ## Transcription
 For the first round only, we obtained high-quality, human-made transcriptions, which we use as ground-truth to develop and test an automatic transcription pipeline.
 We tested several SOTA speech-to-text models and denoising procedures and landed on the deepgram-nova2 model.
 The transcriptions are postprocessed by an LLM of the GPT-4 family to improve speaker labeling and identify only 2 speakers.

-The code for transcribing and relabeling is in `transcribe_and_relabel.ipynb`.
-It takes as input audio files as processed by the script `process_raw_audios.py`.
+The code for transcribing and relabeling is in `code/python/transcribe_and_relabel.ipynb`.
+It takes as input audio files as processed by the script `code/python/process_raw_audios.py`.
 Just run all the cells to transcribe the round 1 and round 2 audios.

 ## Question splitting
 We leverage models from the GPT-4 family to split each text into blocks corresponding to the open-ended questions Q1-Q9.
-First, run the stata script `split_transcriptions_round1.do` (this is a preprocessing step).
-To perform the splits for round1 ground truth, round 1 nova2, and round 2 nova2, run all cells in `split_questions.ipynb`.
+First, run the stata script `code/stata/split_transcriptions_round1.do` (this is a preprocessing step).
+To perform the splits for round1 ground truth, round 1 nova2, and round 2 nova2, run all cells in `code/python/split_questions.ipynb`.

 **Note**: The extra step for round 1 is there for “historical” reasons (the project was started in stata).
 For round 2 (and eventually subsequent rounds), this step should be done as is done in `split_questions.ipynb` for the round2 calls.
 **Note**: it may take up to several hours to run the splitting code on the full dataset, so plan accordingly if you want to do that.